Fabien-Maury/tictactoe/README.md

 Press enter to start a new game.

-It is a 2 players game.
-Each player want to own 3 neighboring cells.
+It is a 2-player game.
+Each player wants to own 3 neighboring cells.

-When their turn happens,a player needs to type the number of the cell they want to play, from 1 (bottom-left), to 9 (top-right) :
+When their turn happens,a player needs to type the number of the cell they want to own, from 1 (bottom-left), to 9 (top-right) :
  7|8|9
 --|-|--